-Of course you must be thinking about how much time gets wasted from your failures and recovering from them.
+Of course you must be thinking about how much time your failures have wasted.
 I would absolutely agree with you that failing is well, a huge waste of time.
 That’s why you need to fail fast and fail often.

 Like the great all knowing Yoda once said “one attempted salary negotiation does not an expert make” (I may be paraphrasing a bit).
 Yoda has a good point and as the cliche goes, practice makes perfect.
 With that in mind, you better start failing at negotiation more often if for no other reason then you’ll get better at it over time.

 But hey, you’re scared and who knows what’s going to happen when you fail, right?
 I’m going to say that in most cases, probably nothing and absolutely a lot less than you imagine will happen.
 Turn down that over active imagination of yours because seriously, what would really happen if you for instance failed to get that promotion after asking your boss?
 You don’t get a promotion.
 That’s it.
 The funny thing is you started the day not having the promotion and you’re just ending the day the same way.
 Not a big deal.

 The good news is you’ll learn something but more importantly, something that you didn’t consider might also happen.
 Maybe as a result of your failure your boss will have a new found respect for you and maybe he or she will keep you in mind when there is a possibility for a promotion.

 It’s highly unlikely that you’ll get fired or ridiculed just for asking.
 Remember, when you fail, you’re not the first person to try what you did and you most certainly won’t be the last.
 Fail with pride and no regrets.